Vishal-02/automation/readme.txt

     - it doesn't seem to have much, keep checking it out though
     - maybe you can use it to send small emails through the command line?

+- pdf splitter
+    - i need to make the gui for this